Modern Languages - Graduate Program

 Those wishing to major in a modern language or literature must upon admission have a baccalaureate degree with a major in that modern language or have a minimum of 18 advanced hours, or the equivalent in language proficiency and course content.

-Modern Languages (French; Spanish) Students pursuing the M.A. in Modern Languages with concentration in French or in Spanish are required to take a minimum of 9 hours in the core MODL courses along with 27 hours in their concentration or alternatively a maximum of 12 hours in the core MODL courses and 24 hours in their concentration.
-All students are required to take MODL 5304 CURRENTS IN EUROPEAN AND LATIN AMERICAN LITERATURES AND THOUGHT.
+Students pursuing the M.A. in Modern Languages with concentration in French are required to take a minimum of 9 hours in the core MODL courses, along with 27 hours in their concentration or, alternatively, a maximum of 12 hours in the core MODL courses and 24 hours in their concentration.
+All French students are required to take MODL 5304 CURRENTS IN EUROPEAN AND LATIN AMERICAN LITERATURES AND THOUGHT.

-A knowledge of a second foreign language will be required, including listening, speaking, reading and writing skills as demonstrated by the successful completion of two semesters of coursework at the second-year level, MODL 5301 MODERN LANGUAGES FOR GRADUATE READING, or by an appropriate examination.
+A knowledge of a second foreign language will be required, including listening, speaking, reading and writing skills as demonstrated by the successful completion of two semesters of coursework at the second-year level, MODL 5301, or by an appropriate examination.